 Vibration Isolation via Decoupling & Other Design Factors

-EMG tests have shown that a PROPERLY designed custom-molded steering wheel grip ISOLATES the driver from the source of vibration and DECOUPLES him/her from the source.
+EMG tests have shown that a properly designed custom-molded steering wheel grip ISOLATES the driver from the source of vibration and DECOUPLES them from the source.

 The time factor involves both the cross-linking time involved when molding thermoplastics, as well as the highly iterative evolutionary aspect of the design process itself as drivers sort their steering wheel grips over a period of weeks, or even months.

 Training time is also necessary to get the drivers to be compliant with the technology and start using it properly.
 This is important since we are all creatures of habit, and old habits must be be broken to reap maximum benefits.